verana-labs/verifiable-trust-vpr-spec/spec.md

 - `participant_id`: `applicant_participant.id`
 - `new_expiration`: `applicant_participant.effective_until`

 This call is a no-op if no record exists for `applicant_participant.id`.
 If a record exists, its `expiration` is updated and the on-chain `FeeGrant` for the containing VSOA is refreshed via [[MOD-DE-MSG-5-5]](#mod-de-msg-5-5-recompute-vs-operator-fee-allowance).
-Adjust Participant does **not** accept VSOA parameters and cannot modify any other field of the record; VSOA configuration is frozen at record creation (see [[MOD-PP-MSG-1]](#mod-pp-msg-1-start-participant-op) and [[MOD-PP-MSG-14]](#mod-pp-msg-14-self-create-participant)).
-Adjust also cannot create a record that does not already exist.
+Set Participant Effective Until does **not** accept VSOA parameters and cannot modify any other field of the record; VSOA configuration is frozen at record creation (see [[MOD-PP-MSG-1]](#mod-pp-msg-1-start-participant-op) and [[MOD-PP-MSG-14]](#mod-pp-msg-14-self-create-participant)).
+This method also cannot create a record that does not already exist.

 #### [MOD-PP-MSG-9] Revoke Participant